cjbarrie/sicss_21/02_text_as_data/01-word-freq/01-word-freq.md

 ## # … with 1,139 more rows
 ```

-This is a lexicon (list of words) included in the <tt>tidytext</tt> packaged produced by Julia Silge and David Robinson (see [here](https://cran.r-project.org/web/packages/tidytext/vignettes/tidytext.html)).
+This is a lexicon (list of words) included in the <tt>tidytext</tt> package produced by Julia Silge and David Robinson (see [here](https://cran.r-project.org/web/packages/tidytext/vignettes/tidytext.html)).
 We see it contains over 1000 such words.
 We remove them here because they are not very informative if we are interested in the substantive content of text (rather than, say, its grammatical content).

 Now let's have a look at the most common words in these data: